Physical health in schizophrenia: Health policy

 Many guidelines reflect the need to incorporate physical health care into mental health provision, including NICE in the UK.
 In primary care, the prodigy website provides practical and accessible advice.

 However, a review of international guidelines for physical wellbeing in SMI has found that recommendations are variable.
 UK guidelines failed to address the specifics of physical health monitoring and lifestyle intervention, while United States guidelines were more descriptive.
 Field studies suggested that all guidelines were inadequately implemented in practice.

 The DoH in the UK has recommended wide-ranging action to enable the general population to choose healthier lifestyles in the Choosing Health white paper.

 In the UK the National Health Service (NHS) is deeply split along physical/mental lines.
-Instead of treating whole people, services tend to treat parts of people separately.
+These services tend to treat parts of people separately.

 The commissioning framework to support the physical health needs of people with severe mental illness recommends a holistic approach with interagency collaboration.